-The Fund will invest primarily (i.e. at least 80% of its Net Asset Value) in equity and equity related securities (including preference shares, warrants, participation notes and depositary receipts) issued by companies, based anywhere in the world (including emerging markets) and which the Investment Manager believes are leading the transition to a more sustainable world.
+The Fund will invest primarily (i.e. at least 80% of its Net Asset Value) in equity and equity related securities (including preference shares, warrants, participation notes and depositary receipts) issued by companies, based anywhere in the world (including without limit in Emerging Markets) and which the Investment Manager believes are leading the transition to a more sustainable world.

 The investment process considers how companies manage their operational approach and the impact of the product or services they sell.
-The Investment Manager takes sustainability risk and environmental and social characteristics into account as part of its selection process (as further described in section "Sustainability Approach" below).
+The Investment Manager takes sustainability risk and environmental and social characteristics (as defined below) into account as part of its selection process (as further described in section "Sustainability Approach" below).

-Subject to the limits set out in the Investment Restrictions, the Fund may hold liquid assets (cash, deposits, money market instruments and money market funds) and collective investment schemes on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
-The Fund may not invest more than 10% of its Net Asset Value in other collective investment schemes.
+Subject to the limits set out in the Investment Restrictions, the Fund may hold liquid assets (deposits, money market instruments and money market funds) on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.

+The Fund may not invest more than 10% of its Net Asset Value in other collective investment schemes (including ETFs).